Sexual Misconduct Policy

 In those cases in which a mutually satisfactory resolution of an informal complaint of sexual harassment or misconduct cannot be achieved, either the Complainant or the Respondent may request in writing to advance the complaint to the formal complaint process.
-This request should be submitted in writing to the Chief Diversity Officer within seven (7) working days of the proposed informal resolution.
+This request should be submitted in writing to the Title IX Coordinator within seven (7) working days of the proposed informal resolution.

 Complaint Reporting – Formal

-Formal Complaints should be a written statement detailing the allegations on the University's Discrimination Complaint Form.
-Forms can be obtained from the Office of Inclusion Excellence in Room 404 of Burton Business Center.
-This form can also be downloaded from the University's website and brought to Room 404 of Burton Business Center or mailed to Box 93248, Lake Charles, Louisiana 70609.
+Formal Complaints should be a written statement detailing the allegations on the University’s Discrimination Complaint Form.
+Forms can be obtained from the Office of Inclusive Excellence in Room 404 of Burton Business Center.
+This form can also be downloaded from the University’s website and brought to Room 404 of Burton Business Center or mailed to Box 93248, Lake Charles, LA Charles, Louisiana 70609.
 VOICE: (337) 475-5428; FAX (337) 475-5960; TDD/TTY, Hearing Impaired (337) 562-4227.
-Email: email@example.com Mail: Chief Diversity Officer, Box 93248, Lake Charles, Louisiana 70609.
+Email: email@example.com Mail: Title IX Coordinator, Box 92535, Lake Charles, Louisiana 70609.

 The Title IX Coordinator and/or the investigator must provide information on the investigation and resolution process outlined in the institutional policy to the complainants and respondents.
 The process must be fair and timely, regardless of whether it is an informal administrative resolution phase or a formal adjudication, for complainants and respondents.

-Disciplinary proceedings shall begin promptly, shall be conducted by an official trained in issues relating to sexual misconduct and shall use the preponderance of the evidence standard in making a determination concerning the alleged sexual misconduct.
+Disciplinary proceedings shall begin as practicable as possible and shall be conducted by an official trained in issues relating to sexual misconduct.
+Institutions can conduct Title IX investigations and hearings remotely.
+In making a determination concerning the alleged sexual misconduct, institutions shall use the preponderance of the evidence standard.
+Students will have the right to written notice of allegations, the right to an advisor, and the right to submit, cross-examine, and challenge evidence in a live hearing.
 Both the complainant and respondent are entitled to be accompanied to any meeting or proceeding relating to the allegation of such sexual misconduct by an advisor or support person of their choice, provided the involvement of such advisor or support person does not result in the postponement or delay of such meeting as scheduled, and each shall have the opportunity to present evidence and witnesses on their behalf during any disciplinary proceeding.
 Both the complainant and respondent are entitled to be informed in writing of the results of any disciplinary proceeding not later than ten (10) business days after the resolution.
 Sanctions may range from a warning to expulsion, depending upon the behavior and its severity.

 Immediate Actions and Protective Measures

-The Chief Diversity Officer, Vice President for Student Affairs, and the Campus Police Department may take immediate interim actions to protect the safety of the university community, to enable students with complaints, witnesses, to continue studies, and to ensure the integrity of an investigation.
+The Chief Diversity Officer, Vice President for Student Affairs, Dean of Student Services, and the Campus Police Department may take immediate interim actions to protect the safety of the university community, to enable students with complaints, witnesses, to continue studies, and to ensure the integrity of an investigation.
 These actions may include:

 - Interim suspension of an accused student or employee